Heart Health 2025 Content

 Ongoing stress can increase blood pressure.
 Try deep breathing exercises or meditation to help lower your blood pressure.

-Getting regular checkups is important to keep your heart healthy and blood pressure under control.
-Always talk to your healthcare provider, they can guide you through the next steps.
+Getting regular checkups is one of the best ways to keep your heart healthy and your blood pressure under control.
+Your healthcare provider can help you understand your numbers, spot potential risks early, and guide you on the next steps to protect your heart.

 Have Questions?